OctaVianu8/ShopIAp1/README.md

 # HomeBundle

-This website is used to sell stuff online
+This website is used to sell stuff online.
+It was developed for a university project assignment.

 ## Compulsory Features: